d8ahazard/docker-phlex/README.md

 * `-e FASTCGIPORT` (optional) Port to use for cast traffic (default is 9000)
 * `-e TZ` for timezone setting (optional), eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it muximux /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it Phlex /bin/bash`.

 ## Setting up the application